mangalam-research/wed/README.rst

 In all cases Wed requires the following packages:

 * jquery
-* bootstrap version 3-RC1 or a later version in the version 3 series.
+* Bootstrap version 3.0.0 or a later version in the version 3 series.
 * `salve <https://github.com/mangalam-research/salve/>`_
 * rangy